-Many of our clients think of JLB Media Productions as a great budget option to produce quality, affordable corporate videos for their businesses.
+Many of our clients think of JLB Media Productions as a great budget option to deliver quality, affordable corporate video production services for their businesses.
 While we enjoy the opportunity to produce all types of corporate work, we also like to emphasize that our creativity is limited only by the budget, not by our experience.
 When you think of a restaurant chain like Olive Garden, you probably think of solid, affordable Italian food, nothing special, but not a bad option for a regular meal.
-When you think about Safeway, you maybe think of a regular, ordinary grocery store that will meet your needs most of the time, but nothing fancy like Whole Foods or Trader Joe’s with specialty items and whatnot.
+When you think about Safeway, you maybe think of a regular, ordinary grocery store that will meet your needs most of the time, but nothing fancy like Whole Foods or Trader Joe’s with specialty items and gourmet selections.
 Every company has its niche, which they either define intentionally, or fall into unintentionally, but with a video production company the key ingredient is creativity.

-If a video production company has just one staff member, a camera operator who also edits, the company may by design be more tailored to crafting straight-forward videos without a lot of bells and whistles.
+If a video production company has just one staff member, such as a camera operator who also edits, the company may by design be more tailored to crafting straightforward videos without a lot of bells and whistles.
 You wouldn’t hire Joe Blow Productions to create your nationwide commercial campaign, for instance.
 You would hire Joe Blow Productions for your internal company videos, though, because he’s affordable and delivers solid results for the audience.
-At essence, though, film is a very different business than grocery stores or restaurants.
+At its essence, though, film is a very different business than grocery stores or restaurants.
 A grocery store could rebrand itself and change a bunch of their suppliers, reconstruct their stores, and focus on a new demographic.
-A restaurant could change directions and offer alternative foods, redo their ingredient lists and recipes, etc. In both cases, though, the businesses have to alter everything they do to serve a different demographic or need.
+A restaurant could change directions and offer alternative foods, redoing their ingredient lists and recipes.
+In both cases, the businesses have to alter everything they do to serve a different demographic or need.

 For our Mr. Formal commercial shoot, for instance, the script called for two locations, a Mr. Formal storefront and a mansion.
 With the importance of wardrobe, fitting sessions had to be scheduled with all of the actors, who had to be secured over a lengthy casting process.
 With the importance of beauty and fashion, a hair and makeup artist was a clear “must have” position based on the concept.
 Typical crew positions like cinematographer, gaffer, key grip, and 1st Assistant Director were brought aboard based on their specific skill set and expertise for the type of project.